Conditions of Residency for MRS Accommodation sites

 - How do we understand the difference between unacceptable behaviour and an unacceptable resident?

-An appropriate answer to these questions might be as simple as "when the behaviour and/or eccentricity have an unacceptably negative impact on others".
+An appropriate answer to these questions might be as simple as "when the behaviour has a negative impact on others".

 By far the most common complaint in a communal residential setting is noise.
 As such, all MRS residents are expected to ensure that noise is kept to a minimum.
 Noise which is disruptive to others is prohibited both inside and outside Monash University’s residential halls/studios/apartments, including the courtyard and surrounding areas.
 Courtesy and consideration for others is expected at all times.
 If noise is reasonably deemed to be bothering one person (taking into account the time, place and type of noise), it is too loud.
 If noise can be clearly heard outside a resident's room, it is too loud.
 Residents are expected to respond courteously to requests to reduce noise and to act courteously if any approach is made by another resident and/or their visitor/guest with a request for noise reduction.